 It is based on ‘the most needy’ first.

 So unlike our charities in the west that take a great percentage of funds collected to run their offices and pay their staff and then what is left is given to the people who actually need it.
 Rich charities keep getting richer.
 That means you money isn’t doing as much good as it could.

 It is based on ‘me’ first, then you… (if there is any left).

-Amazingly, there are no beggars in the streets of Yangon.
-I saw a woman at the train station with two young children who was clearly poor, but she was not there to beg.
+Amazingly, there are very few beggars in the streets of Yangon.
+I saw a woman at the train station with two young children who were clearly poor, but she was not there to beg.
 I was told by my guide that someone would be taking care of her, giving her food and offering her a place to sleep.

 All over Yangon I have yet to see anyone beg for food or money.
 I even offered one young girl some money but she refused.
 The taxi driver informed me that she will not accept money like that.
 It is better to buy what she is selling if I want to help her.
 She was selling Kleenex to people in cars at a street light.
 So I did, I bought the tissue box she was selling and she happily accepted that.

-Furthermore, Myanmar people are incredibly friendly for no other reason other than to get to know you, even briefly.
-An entire family out on an a picnic came and took a picture of me with them all around.
+Myanmar people are incredibly friendly for no other reason other than to get to know you, even briefly.
+An entire family out on a picnic came and took a picture of me with them all around.
 They did not do this for themselves, they used MY camera to take a picture FOR me!
 I was stunned.
 Every time I look at that photo I am reminded of their selfless generosity.
 It’s not about one person, again they show how to move from a ‘me to we’ mentality.

 Street dogs are everywhere here and many do look half starved.
 However, in each neighbourhood there are people who leave pots of rice and other food out on the street for the dogs. and cats.
 Some people are more generous than others towards these dogs, but many are fed in a community based, communal way.
 Even the birds are not forgotten.